 Another unique tree endemic to New Zealand.
 Totara can grow up to 30-40m, it is truly a giant tree with a trunk about 6 meters thick.
 The Maori used its wood for canoe construction and woodcarving.

 Various pests constantly eat up the unique flora of New Zealand, therefore, volunteer programs are organized in the country to maintain and revive local endemics.

-In addition, people are encouraged in every possible way to plant endemic plants, even in schools, children draw posters where it is clearly and clearly described how to maintain the natural uniqueness and beauty of the country.
+In addition, people are encouraged in every possible way to plant endemic plants, even in schools, children draw posters where it is clearly and clearly describe how to maintain the natural uniqueness and beauty of the country.

 This list is not exhaustive (this is only the most famous), it can be added with at least 20 more plants and trees that I hear.
-In the future, I will definitely add to this list.
+In the future, I will add to this list.
 In general, as I wrote, there are about two thousand or even more endemic plants here.